-We submit and prosecute patents in the US, Israel and worldwide, execute searches, write and edit patents, draft figures in house, write responses to patent office objections, and perform a host of other associated services.
+We write, submit and shepherd patent applications through the entire process, in the US, Israel and worldwide.
+We execute searches, write and edit patent applications, draft figures in house, write responses to patent office objections, and perform a host of other associated services.
 We have a full house of experts specialized in drafting, drawing, simulation, and analyses from technical and business standpoints.
-We maintain relationships with associates in patents offices around the world for local submissions where required.
+We maintain relationships with associates in patent offices around the world for local submissions where required.

 PRIOR ART SEARCHES